 - Lo & Sons Hanover Backpack as my personal item (wouldn’t go larger than this)

-- Fanny Pack (my pro tip for carry-on only travel in winter to squeeze in a few extra items)
+- Fanny Pack (my pro tip for carry-on only travel in winter to squeeze in a few extra items, and this one has 40,000 good reviews on Amazon!)

 Luggage Clothing Contents: